denniscm190/digic/README.md

 I spent some time searching for solutions to track my crypto portfolio.
 There are many in the market, but I do not trust them.
-Most of them store my public keys in servers and others require some kind of registration process to link my public keys to my identity.
+Most of them store my public keys in servers, and others require some kind of registration process to link my public keys to my identity.
 For this reason, I created Digic.

+The idea is to create a program that runs locally and does not depend on any server or centralized API.
+This will be implemented gradually in future versions.

 If you like Digic please consider becoming a contributor.
 I need help to improve it.

 ### Roadmap
-- [ ] Get contributors to the project
+- [ ] Release beta `0.0.1`
-- [ ] Support for Avalanche blockchain
+- [ ] Support Avalanche blockchain
-- [ ] Support multiple user accounts
 - [ ] Find a solution to stop depending on centralized APIs